allonios/pypeliner/docs/what_is_pypeliner.rst

 #. defining processing operations.
 #. running the processing operations.

-and that is what pypeliner tries to achieve, an organized and a safe structure to process data and it achieves the previous 3 steps via the 3 main components that it depends on a Reader, Processors and a Runner.
+And that is what pypeliner tries to achieve, an organized and a safe structure to process data and it achieves the previous 3 steps via the 3 main components that it depends on a Reader, Processors and a Runner.

-the entire flow is demonstrated on the following chart:
+The entire flow is demonstrated on the following chart:

 .. image:: images/flow_chart.png
    :alt: flow chart